Search Engine Robots - Search Engine Spiders Explained

 • The page has not been linked to another page on the site, so will not be found by the spider, as it does not have a link to follow.

-• It's written in Macromedia Flash, which is an image based language, rather than a text based language, which the search engine spiders can't read.
+• It's written in Adobe Flash, which is an image based language, rather than a text based language, which the search engine spiders can't read.

 • There is a Javascript navigation menu, which search engine robots can have difficulty in penetrating.